 A sustainable philosophy;

 One of Ed and Sian’s main objectives for the business was to have a positive impact on the environment without compromising on quality, service or price points.
 The environmental crisis really hit home for the family on a trip to Panama early in 2018 whereby the whole family were saddened to see great swathes of plastic waste discarded in the ocean.
 The BBC’s “Blue Planet” had a particularly profound influence on Sian and Ed’s eldest daughter Annabelle which further spurred the couple on in their bid to develop a more environmental operation.

-The Coffee Exchange philosophy is built on sustainability, from eco-friendly packaging to their ongoing support of local businesses and charities.
+The Coffee Exchange philosophy is built on sustainability, from plant-based packaging to their ongoing support of local businesses and charities.
 For instance, when the dreaded ‘Blue Monday’ hit (the last Monday in January and so say lowest point of the year) the couple teamed up with Appleby International offering free coffee and cake to cheer everyone up and give professionals an opportunity to take a break from the office.

 Food provenance is also imperative to the business, therefore Coffee Exchange source local produce wherever possible: free range eggs, local dairy products, island-made pies and their top selling granola pots which are made with locally baked granola and locally produced yoghurt.